vamshikrishna2001/PROJECT-K/README.md

 ############ PROJECT-K ###############

-Deep learning pipeline to stream sentiment in real time
+Deep learning pipeline to stream sentiments in real time

 RUN THESE FOLLOWING COMMANDS TO GET STARTED 😁